YMCA offering New Year Weight Loss Challenge

-ENID, Okla. — Part of staying healthy is the support one receives.
-Group fitness and setting goals are common ways fitness centers help people stay motivated and accountable.
+ENID, Okla. — A part of staying healthy is the support one receives, with group fitness and goal-setting common ways fitness centers help people stay motivated and accountable, according to local officials

+Denny Price Family YMCA is hosting an eight-week weight loss challenge from Jan.
+17 to March 14.

 Weigh-ins will be 7-9:30 a.m. and 5-7 p.m.
 Jan.
 17 and 18 to start.
-Weekly weigh-in will follow and are confidential.
+Weekly weigh-in will follow and will be confidential.
 There will be cash prizes for the winners in the female and male divisions.

 Jodi Enfield Kavanagh, YMCA health and wellness coordinator and barre and yoga instructor, said the challenge starts later in January to give people time to set their personal goals.